rafaelFacundo/rafaelFacundo/README.md

 ### Hi wellcome to my github 👋

-  I'm a computer science student from Brazil, current in 5th semester, I have interest in Web development, mobile development and I really want to do something related to sports and/or health care like apps, image processing, data analysis, Iot, etc.
+  I'm a Computer Science graduate from Brazil and a software developer with experience across web, mobile, and desktop applications.
+I enjoy building well-structured, high-performance solutions and care a lot about clean code and good engineering practices.

+Lately, my interests have been moving strongly toward computer vision, and image processing, especially applied to sports and real-world problems.

-  - 🔭 I’m currently working on a laboratory in my college where I am part of the team that develops an application in partnership with Lenovo and working in some personal projects
+  🔭 Currently working as a developer in a university research lab, contributing to a large-scale application in partnership with Lenovo
-  - 📫 How to reach me: rafaelfacundo63@gmail.com
+  🚀 Always building and refining personal projects, exploring new technologies and ideas 📫 How to reach me: rafaelfacundo63@gmail.com

   ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=rafaelFacundo&show_icons=true&theme=dark)